lukasrosenberger/academic/index.md

   &ensp;   with Carl Hallmann and Emre Enez Yavuz (Northwestern)

-  &ensp; *Abstract:* What explains invention during the Industrial Revolution?
-In this paper, we test two leading but competing hypotheses from the economic history literature.
-We argue that the hypotheses are based on opposing economic forces which result in opposite predictions on the correlation of invention and imitation across industries in a two country setting---a specialization force leading to a negative correlation of invention and imitation, and a simultaneity force leading to a positive correlation.
-Using a data set on patents in France from 1791 to 1855 in which we can distinguish invention and imitation, we first document robust evidence on a pattern of comparative advantage in invention across French industries relative to British industries, consistent with the presence of the specialization force.
-We then present robust evidence for a strongly positive correlation of invention and imitation, supporting the conclusion that the simultaneity force is dominating as explanation of invention.
+  &ensp; *Abstract:* This paper provides the first evidence on idea growth and international idea diffusion at the industry and technology level during the Industrial Revolution.
+Our empirical approach focuses on the perspective of one country to obtain quantitatively comparable measures of idea growth and incoming idea diffusion.
+Using patent data from France 1791 to 1855, we distinguish invention and imitation patents.
+In the particular historical context, imitation mostly reflects the diffusion of British ideas to France.
+Our main result is a large and highly significant positive correlation of idea growth and idea diffusion across industry and technology.
+We argue that the result informs a debate among two views of idea growth and international idea diffusion which have conflicting predictions on the sign of this correlation.
+The simultaneity view, on the one hand, predicts a positive correlation because of knowledge spillovers or because invention and imitation are complementary activities.
+The leader--follower view, on the other hand, predicts a negative correlation because of variation of advantages in invention across sectors, for example due to directed technical change.
+While the evidence on the correlation confirms the simultaneity view and rejects the leader--follower view, we show that the leader--follower view is nevertheless right about its additional prediction of specialization on invention or imitation across sectors.
+Based on the revealed relative technological lead of industries, we document a clear pattern of specialization and validate with historical evidence that it reflects absolute advantages in invention.